 Let’s leave aside for now the mystery of Microsoft’s proclaiming this behaviour as new for the 1607 release when it’s very nearly a restoration of the original release’s behaviour which had been relaxed for the 1511 release (apparently without announcement).
 More or less continuous updates mean the world soon moves on, and mostly has by now.
 The confusion that Microsoft created for all this in the early releases can now be tipped into the dustbin of history, probably with no lessons learnt (either at Microsoft or in the community of device driver programmers that seemed unable even to want to free itself from the helplessness of depending on Microsoft for thin pickings).
 Let’s instead take Microsoft’s list of exceptions as definitive for the stated version and for the foreseeable future.
 How might these exceptions affect you?

 If you’re the writer of an old cross-signed driver that is already in commercial distribution and ought to work unchanged for Windows 10, then the exceptions have the doubtlessly welcome effect that your customers will not lose the use of your driver when they upgrade to Windows 10 and you’re not put to the otherwise unnecessary trouble of getting a WHQL signature.
-Say what you will about Microsoft, but their mostly very good record of attending to backwards compatibility is not appreciated nearly well enough, including to be recognised as a significant reason that Microsoft’s operating systems, rather than some others’, ever got to dominate the mass market (which backwards compatibilty anyway played a good part in building).
+Say what you will about Microsoft, but their mostly very good record of attending to backwards compatibility is not appreciated nearly well enough, including to be recognised as a significant reason that Microsoft’s operating systems, rather than some others’, ever got to dominate the mass market.

-If you’re the writer of a driver for your own computers, whether for your private pleasure or because you write for internal use by an enterprise (so that “own computers” may mean hundreds, thousands or even hundreds of thousands), then you should want to know the exceptions because one or other of them may be acceptable to you in exchange for having to sign contracts with Microsoft and keep sending your intellectual property to Microsoft.
+If you’re the writer of a driver for your own computers, whether for your private pleasure or because you write for internal use by an enterprise (so that “own computers” may mean hundreds, thousands or even hundreds of thousands), then you should want to know the exceptions because one or other of them may be acceptable to you as an alternative to signing contracts with Microsoft and to sharing your intellectual property with Microsoft.
 I should not be surprised if more than a few government departments, security contractors, discreet financial institutions and secretive research laboratories have gone down this path, perhaps even with a nod and a wink from Microsoft.
 (See below about an NDA.)

 If you’re an ordinary user of computers—well, a security-conscious user—then you should want to know the exceptions because however much Microsoft’s raising of the bar might benefit the security of Windows users in general, it’s less than beneficial to your security in particular if your computer somehow becomes covered by one of the exceptions and you’re not immediately aware.
 Though it’s not, of itself, a security issue if Windows 10 loads a cross-signed driver, it arguably is if such drivers get loaded on your computer when you reasonably expected they would be prevented.